MALgraph

 To satisfy MyAnimeList users' needs, a share function was implemented, so one could copy and paste a bar chart to their profile, complete with a link back to MALgraph.

-By creating a public forum on MAL, I was able to distill user feedback to actionable points and prepare mocks for the other developer.
+By creating a public forum on MAL, I was able to distill user feedback to actionable points and prepare mockups for the other developer—my lifelong friend—who joined me in this pursuit.

 Feedback loop